3rdentity/Grappl/README.md

 Using Grappl's client API is very simple and straightforward.

-Just create a GrapplBuilder:

-    GrapplBuilder grapplBuilder = new GrapplBuilder();

-then use the supplied methods to configure Grappl's state:
+Just create a GrapplBuilder, use the supplied methods to configure Grappl's state, then use build() to create the Grappl object.
+Like so:

-    grapplBuilder.atLocalPort(25565);

-Then use build() to get the Grappl object:

-    Grappl grappl = grapplBuilder.build();
+    Grappl grappl = new GrapplBuilder().atLocalPort(25565).build();

-Use the Grappl object's connect method to open the server. 'relayserverIP' is the relay server of your choice.
+After that, use the grappl object's connect method to open the server.

     grappl.connect(relayServerIP);

+'relayserverIP' is the relay server of your choice.
 This may be one of the official ones (n.grappl.io, e.grappl.io, p.grappl.io) or a custom one.

     grappl.getPublicAddress();